opensesame-dii/tremor_analysis_python/README.md

 1. Download this repository by `git clone` or clicking `"Code" button > Download ZIP` in this page.
 If you get program the latter, unzip the file.
 1. Launch terminal(Windows: command prompt, Mac: Terminal)
 1. Set "current directory" to the directory containing "app.py", "tremor.yml", and so on.
 Operation hints are here. [for Windows](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/), [for Mac](https://www.earthdatascience.org/courses/intro-to-earth-data-science/open-reproducible-science/bash/bash-commands-to-manage-directories-files/)
 1. Enter the following command(replace {YOUR_OPERATING_SYSTEM} with mac, windows or ubuntu).
-For example, if you use windows. `conda env create -n tremor -f tremor_windows.yml`
+For example, if you use windows, `conda env create -n tremor -f tremor_windows.yml`
 ```
 conda env create -n tremor -f tremor_{YOUR_OPERATING_SYSTEM}.yml
 ```